ONSdigital/eq-questionnaire-validator/doc/decisions/0002-define-proxy-mechanism.md

                     }
                 ]
             }]
-        }
         },
-    "variant_choice": [
-        {
-            "variant": "example-question-proxy",
         "when": [{
             "id": "proxy-answer",
             "condition": "equals",
             "value": "proxy"
         }]
-        },
-        {
-            "variant": "example-question"
+    }]
 }
-    ]
-}
 ```

-Each variant should have the same structure as questions currently do, including the `id`.
-The key of each object in `variants` is a label for that variant and does not necessarily correspond to the question id.
+Each variant should have the same structure as questions currently do.

-Skip conditions on questions have been moved to the top level of the block and into `variant_choice`.
-This enforces a seperation between the questions themselves and the logic around whether or not they should be displayed.

-The schema should intitially still allow `question` to be used for questions which don't require a variant form.
-The question should still use the same object schema as currently found within `questions`.
+The `questions` key should be removed from the block and replaced with `question` and `question_variant`.

 Single variants should be disallowed (i.e. length of variants == 1) since a variants object should be converted to a question at this point.

 ### Additional Changes
 - The current `titles` key should be removed and replaced with `title` which is a string.
 - `questions` should be removed and relpaced with `question` object which only allows a single question.
-- The schema validator should ensure that variants has a length of greater than one.
+- The schema validator should ensure that question_variants and content_variants has a length of greater than one.
-- The schema validator should enforce at least one variant_choice without a `when` condition as a default choice.
+- Answer IDs within variants should allow duplicates.
+This means routing becomes simpler for proxy etc.